Frequently Asked Questions

 Yes.
 We encourage applications from MDs, or others with doctoral-level professional degrees (DO, DDS).

 MDs (or equivalent) may be interested in the two-year research MS, which could be completed before, after, or (with planning) during residency training or subspecialty fellowship.
 This degree is full-time (half-time classes, half-time research).
 Both this and the PhD are rather rigorous and you should make sure you had the computer science and mathematics (calculus, probability, statistics, and linear algebra) coursework in order to apply.
 You should contact us as early as possible, especially if you are interleaving the BMI training with medical residency or fellowship training.
+See also below the comments about clinical informatics options.

 Note that NLM training grant funds can only support US citizens or permanent residents.
 Others will need to consider alternative sources of funding.